 Zabihah maintains a database of Halal restaurants.

-Kayak.com allows you to search for fares across more than two dozen airline and third-party Web sites.
+Kayak.com allows you to search for fares across dozens of airlines and third-party Web sites.
 You enter your data once, choose a booking engine and go…

 Dohop.com may be the best way to find and price itineraries across several airlines, including mixing and matching discount carriers and traditional full-service airlines.